AndyIbanez/andyibanez-com/content/posts/nsformatter.md

 ```
 A bit of discussion is in order.

-First, as you may know, one gigabyte is actually 1,000,000,000 bytes.
+First, as you may know, one gigabyte is not equivalent to 1,000,000,000 bytes.
 It's actually 1,073,741,824 bytes.
 As a convenience, we tend to just round to the nearest number when we talk about computer data file sizes, and even storage media manufactures of media do the same.

-If you need the formatter to be precise and not consider `1,000,000,000` bytes as 1 gigabyte, you can chance the `countStyle` property to use `.binary` instead of `.decimal`.
+If you need the formatter to be precise and not consider `1,000,000,000` bytes as 1 gigabyte, you can change the `countStyle` property to use `.binary` instead of `.decimal`.

 ```swift
 byteFormatter.countStyle = .binary